FML

 Stages

-September 26th, 2009, by The Goddess
+September 26th, 2009, 7:42 AM by Goddess

 I remember when Elisabeth Kubler-Ross died.
 (She was known for identifying the five stages of grief.)
 I was working in the mental-health field, and things felt like they did when Michael Jackson died this summer.